 Oysters are brimming with zinc, a mineral that elevates testosterone while simultaneously boosting growth factor hormone—both of which enhance muscle growth and physical performance (in and out of the bedroom).
 Research has also shown deficiencies in zinc to be a risk factor for infertility caused by low testosterone levels.

-If you like your food like you like your lovers—sweet and spicy—you’re in luck.
+If you like your food like you like your lovers—sweet and spicy—you're in luck.
 Ginger is another food that can improve your sex life by aiding blood flow and improving artery health.
 According to a study in the International Journal of Cardiology, consuming a mere teaspoon of the stuff a few times a week is all you need to reap the heart-healthy benefits.
-So go ahead and place that second order of sushi this week—just don’t leave the ginger on your plate.
-(Psst!
-Did you know that a sushi joint is the #1 best restaurant for a first date?)
+So go ahead and place that second order of sushi this week—just don't leave the ginger on your plate.

 That Pumpkin Spice Latte may be on your mind first thing in the morning, but before bedtime, getting some sustenance from a real pumpkin might lift your spirits more effectively.
 In fact, pumpkin seeds can help boost your mood.
 They're one of the best food sources of an amino acid known as tryptophan, which helps the production of serotonin in your brain.
 Antidepressants help the brain to circulate serotonin, so if you're taking them now, these little pumpkin pick-me-ups may make them even more effective.